-What You Will Be Doing In Your Introductory Private Lesson
+What You Will Be Doing In Your Introductory Group Lesson

-After spending 20 minutes or so on the mat, we will then go over the pricing and schedule in detail.
+After the class one of our staff will go over the pricing and schedule with you.

 This is all at no cost or obligation.

 We know that our program is not for everybody.
-If you decide not to join, you will have learned several powerful self defense techniques, met some great people, and had fun.
+If you decide not to join, you will have learned several powerful techniques, met some great people, got a workout, and had fun.